Two faces of Douglas-Kazakov transition: from Yang-Mills theory to random walks and beyond: DK transition for black hole partition function

 The discussed picture becomes more rich in our case for extremal magnetically charged BH.
 First of all let us emphasize that so far we considered the Brownian $D4$ branes which undergo the stochastic dynamics.
 Moreover, we have large $N$ number of Brownian branes.
 The Brownian $D4$ branes are extended in CY space and the stochasticy comes from the interaction with the strings.
 Since we are looking for the extremal BH the Hawking temperature vanishes.
 Each Brownian brane carries a huge multiplicity due to the bound states with $D2$ and $D0$ branes and additional t'Hooft loops.

 Since the mixed partition function of the BH $Z(N+i\phi_0)$ can be identified with the reunion probability of $N$ stochastic fermions on a circle for the time $T$, $P_{reun} (N,T)$, to get the Bekenstein entropy as the function of the magnetic and electric charges $S(N,Q_E)$ we have to perform the Laplace transform with respect to the electric chemical potential.
-On the other hand since we have identified the electric chemical potential with the time of reunion on the RW side we have to perform the Laplace transform with respect to the reunion time T \beq \int dT \exp(-ET) \left<N,x=0|e^{-\hat H T}|N,x=0\right>\propto Tr \left( \frac {1}{\hat H-E} \right) \eeq Hence we get the resolvent for the system of $N$ non-interacting fermions and the energy $E$ plays the role of the electric charge $Q_E$ at the BH side.
+On the other hand since we have identified the electric chemical potential with the time of reunion on the RW side we have to perform the Laplace transform with respect to the reunion time $T$ \beq \int dT \exp(-ET) \left<N,x=0|e^{-\hat H T}|N,x=0\right>\propto Tr \left( \frac {1}{\hat H-E} \right) \eeq Hence we get the resolvent for the system of $N$ non-interacting fermions and the energy $E$ plays the role of the electric charge $Q_E$ at the BH side.
 The imaginary part of the resolvent indeed is the density of states at the fixed "`electric charge $E$".
-We restrict ourselves here with these preliminary remarks concerning the mapping the BH entropy and the reunion probability postponing it to the separate study.

-Could we make any link of our picture with the previous long string one?
-The following possibility can be mentioned.
-We could expect that the stochastic Brownian description deals with a kind of holographic picture in $AdS_2$ geometry.
-The Brownian walker has been identified with the stochastic motion of the end of the string extended in radial coordinate from the boundary to the stretched horizon \cite{teaney,hubeny1}.
-Since we have large N stochastic fermions at the boundary we have large N strings extended in the $AdS_2$ along the discussion about SLE above.
-In principle we could imagine that this strings joins together in the bulk forming one long string touching the boundary at $N$ points.
-In this case the winding of the $N$-fermion states corresponds to the winding of the single long string.
-However certainly much more detailed analysis is required to support this possibility.